hashicorp/terraform-provider-google/website/docs/d/google_impersonated_credential.html.markdown

 # google\_impersonated\_credential

 This data source provides a google `oauth2` `access_token` for a different service account than the one initially running the script.
-You can then use this new token to access resources the original caller would not have permissions on otherwise.

 For more information see
 [the official documentation](https://cloud.google.com/iam/docs/creating-short-lived-service-account-credentials) as well as [iamcredentials.generateAccessToken()](https://cloud.google.com/iam/credentials/reference/rest/v1/projects.serviceAccounts/generateAccessToken)